James Pinkerton: After Washington

 In 2011, he became the co-chair of the RATE Coalition, a bi-partisan group of 35 companies and associations dedicated to corporate tax reform.

 Although he is a Republican with views broadly in sync with the GOP, he has sometimes divergent ideas: For example, in a Bloggingheads discussion with economist Glenn Loury, Pinkerton described his political ideology as "Hamiltonian".
 He favors a robust US industrial policy that would stimulate industry and calls himself a "big government libertarian".

 Pinkerton moderated the 2008 Libertarian presidential debate in Denver.

-Leaked emails obtained by Buzzfeed News showed that former Donald Trump Campaign Manager and then Breitbart Executive Chairman, Steve Bannon, sent Pinkerton an article due to be published on far-right website on the taxonomy of the alt-right.
+Leaked emails obtained by BuzzFeed News showed that former Donald Trump Campaign Manager and then Breitbart Executive Chairman, Steve Bannon, sent Pinkerton an article due to be published on far-right website on the taxonomy of the alt-right.

 Personal life

 On June 7, 2008, Pinkerton married Elizabeth Dial.

+Pinkerton is 6 feet, 9 inches tall.